AMD Launches 7th Generation A-Series And Athlon Processors To Retail

 The processors drop into the AM4 socket, and true to AMD’s value proposition, expose unlocked multipliers.
 You can also overclock the graphics cores to your liking, and existing AM4 motherboards come with the requisite video outputs to support the APUs.
 The A-Series APUs provide eight lanes of PCIe 3.0, dual-channel DDR4 (up to 2,400MHz), USB 3.1 Gen 2, and two SATA + x2 NVMe or two SATA + x2 PCIe.

 AMD offers a range of A6, A8, A10, and A12 models.
 The A12-9800 offers the best performance with four cores and a 3.8/4.2GHz base/boost clock.
 It comes armed with eight CUs that operate at a maximum frequency of 1,108MHz.
 The A12, A10, and A8 models come equipped with Radeon R7 graphics, while the A6 models come with Radeon R5 Graphics.
 The "E" designation denotes the low-power 35W TDP models.
 The Athlon models come bereft of integrated graphics.

 AMD originally compared the A12-9800 to the Skylake Core i5-6500 and i5-6500T back in September 2016.
 AMD provided a few updated performance comparisons (generated in its test lab) against the Kaby Lake Pentium G4560.
 Intel added hyperthreading to the G4560, so it's a much more capable model than in the past.

 The company lines the A12-9800 up to tackle the G4560, and AMD claims the A12-9800 offers up to 204% more performance in 3DMark 11's performance benchmark.
-The slide lists ~204% more performance than the G4560 in the test, but the test notes (below) list the advantage at 304% (typo in the chart?).
+The slide lists ~204% more performance than the G4560 in the test.
 AMD also claims the A12 matched the G4560 in the PCMark 8 Home test.
 It's notable that AMD loaded the Intel system up with 16GB of DDR4, whereas it equipped the A12 with 8GB.

 Thoughts